Genus zero Gopakumar-Vafa invariants of the Banana manifold: Introduction

 These distinguished sheaves on $U(\Fsing)$ can be counted using a combinatorial argument detailed in sections \ref{sec: count} and \ref{sec:combinatorics}.
 The assumption of Euler characteristic 1 is very restrictive, and together with some elementary stability arguments, we show that the only torus invariant stable sheaves that push forward to invariant sheaves in our moduli space are structure sheaves of arithmetic genus 0 curves that satisfy certain constraints on adjoining components.
 Such curves can be classified by combinatorics in terms of the number of integer partitions whose odd parts are distinct, and we obtain a closed form generating function for $\naivev$.

 Finally, in section \ref{sec:behrend function}, we prove that $\GVban$ is related to $\naivev$ by a sign change.
-In order to show this, we calculate the dimension of the groups $\Ext^1(\OO_p, \OO_p)$ for the fixed points $p\in M$, to find the parity of the dimension of the tangent space $T_pM$.
-Combining this with the result of \cite[Corollary 3.5]{behrend-fantechi08}, that
+We use the result of \cite[Corollary 3.5]{behrend-fantechi08} that given a $\CC^*$ action with isolated fixed points $[\FF]\in M^{\CC^*}$, the weighted Euler characteristic depends only on the parities of the dimension of the tangent spaces at those points: